SebastianJitaru29/llm-think-too-much/README.md

 ### 1. Install Dependencies

-Create and activate a virtual environment, then install requirements:
+Create and activate a virtual environment, then install requirements.
+We added torch with cuda-12.8 enabled into the requirements, if your system requires a different version, please change it in the requirements.txt:

 ```bash
 python -m venv .venv